hsorathia/drawing_numbers/README.md

 Aside from the neural network, we also used a variety of algorithms in our website.
 They are documented through sphinx documentation.

 ## Data structures
 The data structure used most in our project is lists.
 Our neural network consists of three main lists: size, biases, weights.
+We also used lists in the back-end of the website.
+This was so we could store the information of the user generated numbers (their images), and the guessed value so the user could view and remove them later.

 # Complexity analysis